yogaajie2/technical-test-jakmall/README.md

 Built with React 18 and bootstrapped using Create React App + TypeScript.

-Forms are handled using React Hook Form 7, I don't use this library too much so I learned a lot while working this test.
+Forms are handled using React Hook Form 7.

 All styling are handled using Styled Components.
-Again, since I don't have much experience using this library I learned quite a lot from this test.

 No other libraries are used.
 All other components and functions are hand-coded manually.